 The Obvious Offenders

 These snack-time favorites are always a safe bet for high salt content.
-Here's how a 1-ounce serving compares.
+Here's how average 1-ounce servings compare.

 Potato chips = 136 milligrams

 Tip: Even "baked" or fat-free snacks can pack the same amount of sodium or more, so read the label.

 Foods such as rice, potatoes, and pasta in their natural forms are naturally low in sodium.
 But if you get the convenient "all-in-one" box and add the flavor packet, you may end up eating more than half of your daily allowance of sodium in just one serving.